 - online group discussions, group assignments, group projects;

-- webinars and question-answer sessions.
+- webinars and question-answer sessions or quizzes.

 In addition to learning how your course will work, pay attention to the way your teachers and peers interact, and how much interaction you’ll be getting from the faculty and other students during your course.

 If your course has no live interaction with faculty, make sure that students have a way to communicate with each other through forums and other discussion boards.

 Check for online reviews

 It is recommended to check the online reviews and testimonials for the courses you’re planning to take.
 This will not only help you make well-informed career decisions but also help you save money and time.

 A lot of learners like to share feedback and reviews about their experience with the courses and through these, you can read through them carefully and sort out the pros and cons before enrolling in these particular courses.

 This can also help you clear out your doubts and concerns and will help you make better decisions.

 Here’s a useful video by Ramit Sethi that talks about identifying the red flags in an online course

 This is one of the most important steps you can take in figuring out what online learning courses you should be doing.
 Do your due diligence, read through the course description carefully, make sure you understand what it is about, what is on the syllabus, what you will have learned by the end of your course, and how it will benefit you.